-Withnail and I’s Bruce Robinson, a filmmaker known almost exclusively for comedy, would release mystery crime thriller Jennifer 8 on November 6 to very little fanfare.
-Robinson, who wrote the screenplay with the sole intention of manufacturing a box office hit that would allow him the freedom to explore other projects, produced such a commercial misfire the movie was released straight to video in his native UK.
+Withnail and I’s Bruce Robinson, a filmmaker known almost exclusively for comedy, released crime thriller Jennifer 8 on November 6 to very little fanfare.
+Robinson, who wrote the screenplay with the sole intention of manufacturing a box office hit that would allow him the freedom to explore other projects, produced such a commercial misfire that the movie was released straight to video in his native UK.
 He would not direct for another 19 years.

 Paramount instead hired French composer Maurice Jarre, a three-time Academy Award winner (Best Original Score for Lawrence of Arabia, Doctor Zhivago and A Passage to India) who was also schooled in the ways of the modern thriller after working on Witness and the hugely popular Fatal Attraction.
 Jarre had since been dubbed the studio’s “lucky charm” having contributed to the unmitigated success of the Oscar-winning Ghost a year prior.
-Convincing the studio wasn’t going to be easy.
+Convincing the studio that he wasn’t the right fit was not going to be easy.